pentest-tools/IPDump/README.md

 I'm open to new features, and will be adding more.

 Oh, and thanks Sector035 for featuring me in your [Week in OSINT](https://medium.com/week-in-osint/week-in-osint-2020-05-47cbcd2a3bc0)!
+A more detailed guide, including setting up IPDump is available from [HackingPassion.com](https://hackingpassion.com/ipdump-generate-a-report-for-hostname-ip-address-url-or-domain/)

 ## Usage
 ```